infofitsoftwaresolution/Optimization/MANUAL_RUN_GUIDE.md

 # 📖 Manual Run Guide - Step-by-Step Instructions

+> **🎯 This is the PRIMARY setup guide for this project.**
+> If you just cloned this repository, **start here** and follow the steps in order.

 This guide provides detailed step-by-step instructions for manually running the Model Evaluation Framework for AWS Bedrock LLMs.
+Follow these instructions sequentially to set up and run the project successfully.

 ---